Wednesday, August 19, 2009

 Pam looks beautiful, of course, with a costume budget that probably could have funded earlier AIP features.
-This and FRIDAY FOSTER appear designed to glam up Grier, in contrast to her Jack Hill pictures like COFFY and THE BIG DOLL HOUSE, and prep her for a career with the major studios.
-SHEBA, BABY was her last AIP movie, and though she went on to appear in more prestigious Hollywood productions, she was never a star again.
-I think it’s because she was the rare actress perfectly suited to the action genre—I think only Angelina Jolie is her equal in combining sex appeal and believability talking trash and throwing punches.
+This and FRIDAY FOSTER, another 1975 release, appear designed to glam up Grier, in contrast to her gritty Jack Hill pictures like COFFY and THE BIG DOLL HOUSE, and prep her for a career with the major studios.
+After her AIP contract expired in 1975, Grier appeared in more prestigious Hollywood productions (she’s quite good as a murderous junkie hooker in FORT APACHE, THE BRONX), but was never a star again except in JACKIE BROWN in 1997.

-Girdler, of course, never made a very good movie, though he may have eventually, had he not been killed in a helicopter accident at age 31.
-I like the use of Louisville as a setting, though Girdler could have done more with it.
-His stock characters and plotting are a disappointment, and he didn’t have the filmmaking skills, as Jack Hill did, to add original touches to his B-movies that would make them stand out in the crowd.
-Not one of Grier’s better films, but your last chance to see her in tough Action Pam mode.
+Girdler never made a very good movie, though he may have eventually, had he not been killed in a helicopter accident at age 31.
+Louisville is an unusual setting for an action movie, though Girdler could have done more with it.
+Outside of an action sequence filmed at the Kentucky State Fair, not much about SHEBA, BABY screams “Louisville,” except the star-struck extras staring at either the actors or the camera.
+The stock characters and plotting in the screenplay credited to Girdler and producer David Sheldon (GRIZZLY) are a disappointment, and Girdler didn’t have the filmmaking skills, as Jack Hill did, to add original touches to his B-movies that would make them stand out in the crowd.

 2 comments: